sanjuus/-100DaysofAI/Week 4/README.md

 - Performed "Loan will taken by customer or not" by uing Decision Tree classifier
 - Also worked on hyperparameters to check the changes in the metrics
 - Observed tuning will make decison tree classifier work well instead of overfitting

+## 👉 Day 7 | Streak 28

+### Topic

+- Decision Tree Regressor

+### What I Learned

+- What is Decison Tree?
+- Why Decison Trees, it's limitations, advantages and Disadvantages
+- What is Decision Tree Regressor?
+- Intution of Decision Tree Regressor with an example.
+- Mathematical Intution of Decision tree regressor

+### Practical IMplementation

+- Implemented a Decision Tree Regressor
+- Performed "Medical Insuarance Cost" prediction using Decision Tree Regressor
+- Also worked on hyperparameters to check the changes in the metrucs